Are you tasked with establishing a work schedule for your team? Then you are one of the most important people in your company. “Why?” you might ask.

 When you outline each team member’s expectations throughout a workday, they understand their work hours and responsibilities better.
 This reduces employee confusion and places them in a suitable position to maximize their productivity.

 Creating a work plan makes you more organized.
 It means you can plan as best as possible for the unexpected, like when an employee misses a shift.
 A plan helps you be more prepared by staying on top of employee attendance and requests for PTO.

 Time is money and every minute lost translates to money lost.
 When you create the perfect work schedule, you can maintain proper time management and increase the efficiency of operations.

-Moreover, a work schedule helps you organize your employee workload better, hence, preventing burnout and boosting productivity.
+Moreover, a work agenda helps you organize your employee workload better, hence, preventing burnout and boosting productivity.

 Work scheduling helps improve employees’ work-life balance